 If you have medication or special food items which you need to keep refrigerated, this can also be provided via the Information Tent team.

-Ample toilet facilities are located around the site.
-Most of these are in the form of (nice) trailer units, but some are of the plastic single toilet variety.
+Ample toilet facilities are located around the site with a trailer unit in the car park, but some are of the plastic single toilet variety.
 All toilet locations are marked on the site map and there is an accessible toilet located in the car park, next to the main site entrance.

 There are proper sinks in most of the toilet units, but a few will only contain alcohol sanitiser gel.
 There are dedicated hand wash and drinking water points located next to all main toilets blocks.
 These will be marked on the site map.